hzqst/MetaHookSv/Renderer.md

 `low_distance` is the maximum distance that entities are being rendered in low-quality shadow map. for example `"low_distance" "1200"`

 `low_scale` is scale factor to scale the size of entity model up or down in low-quality shadow map. for example `"low_scale" "0.5"`

+## env_hdr_controller

+env_hdr_controller is a point entity used to controls the HDR effects for local player.

+### Keyvalues

+`blurwidth` is the intensity of blooming for HDR, for example `"blurwidth" "0.1"`

+`exposure` is the intensity of exposure for HDR, forexample `"exposure" "4.5"`

+`darkness` is the intensity of darkness for HDR, forexample `"darkness" "4.5"`

+`adaptation` is the brightness adaptation speed for HDR, for example `"adaptation" "50"`